zyttt/ABioTrans/README.md

 * Move on to the analysis methods once a datafile is loaded.

 ### Scatter plot
  Choose the variable on x and y axis.
 Take log transformation on the values if needed.
+The colors refer to kernel density estimation (KDE).
 You can download a single plot as PDF.
 You can also download all pairs of samples scatter plot in one PDF file, which may take some time to run.

 ### Distributions
  Choose the column you want to fit and compare with any combinations of the six statistical distributions.
 You can adjust the slider or input the range for x-axis to zoom in to see the fitted curve.